psoloway/puppetlabs-tomcat/README.md

 #####`$parent_engine`

 Specifies which Engine element the Context should nest under.
-Only valid if `$parent_host` is specified.
+Only valid if `parent_host` is specified.
 Valid options: a string containing the `name` attribute of the Engine.

 #####`$parent_host`

 Specifies which virtual host the Context should nest under.
-Needs to be the `name` attribute for the Host.
 Maps to the [Host XML element](http://tomcat.apache.org/tomcat-8.0-doc/config/host.html#Common_Attributes).
+Valid options: a string containing the `name` attribute for the Host.

 #####`$additional_attributes`